Tiga Dara: Plot

+Cast

 Production

 Tiga Dara was directed and produced by Usmar Ismail for his National Film Company (Perusahaan Film Nasional, better known as Perfini).
 Although Ismail had wanted to "not consider commercial aspects" of filmmaking when he established Perfini in 1950, he was forced to recognise the need to make a profitable film as Perfini continued to lose money.
 Following the failures of Lagi-Lagi Krisis (More Crises, 1955) and Tamu Agung (Exalted Guest, 1955), the company's financial situation was bleak, and Ismail fired a number of his staff.
 With only some leftover government credit to finance his next production, Ismail collaborated with M. Alwi Dahlan to write a film which would be popular with audiences.
 The resulting story, which may have been inspired by the 1936 musical comedy Three Smart Girls, was Tiga Dara.

 Production of Tiga Dara began in March 1956.
 Chitra Dewi, Mieke Wijaya, and Indriati Iskak were cast as the titular maidens.
 Dewi had previously appeared in Tamu Agung, and Wijaya had made her debut in the Palembang Film Corporation's Gagal (Fail) the previous year.
 Iskak, the 14-year-old daughter of film director Raden Iskak, made her feature film debut with Tiga Dara.
-Supporting roles were filled by Fifi Young, Rendra Karno, Hassan Sanusi, Bambang Irawan, and Roosilawaty.
+Supporting roles were filled by Fifi Young, Rendra Karno, Hassan Sanusi, Bambang Irawan, Roosilawaty, and Zainab.
 For the role of Joni, Ismail cast his real-life son, Irwan Usmar Ismail.

 As musical films were popular with Indonesian audiences, Tiga Dara was made in that genre.
 It featured seven songs by Saiful Bahri (who also served as sound editor) as well as one by Ismail Marzuki and two by Oetjin Noerhasjim.
 Only Wijaya provided her own vocals; the other actors were dubbed by Sam Saimun, Elly Sri Kudus, Bing Slamet, Djuita, S. Effendy, and Sitti Nurochma.
 Long-time Perfini cameraman Max Tera handled cinematography for this black-and-white film, using the company's outdated equipment, and Soemardjono was in charge of editing.